 Maintaining euvolemia and renal perfusion in critically ill patients

-Avoiding nephrotoxic drugs when possible
+Avoiding nephrotoxic medications when possible

 Among patients with diabetes, controlling blood glucose levels